miparis/CPPs/README.md

 Welcome to the complete collection of my C++ modules.
 This repository documents the journey from basic C-like syntax and fundamental Object-Oriented Programming concepts to the mastery of templates and the Standard Template Library (STL).
 All projects are strictly written and compiled under the **C++98 standard**.

 ---
+### 📖 Conceptual Guide
+Throughout this core, I have compiled a comprehensive [Concept Documentation][https://miparis.gitbook.io/42bymiparis/cpps-modules/].
+This guide breaks down the theoretical hurdles of C++, from the Orthodox Canonical Form to the intricacies of the STL, Container Adapters, and template instantiation.
+It serves as my personal knowledge base and a defense preparation tool.

+---

 ### 📚 Curriculum Breakdown